 A favorite fiction of both the Liberal – Progressive – Left and the Far Right is that the US is in the pocket of an all powerful, sinister Zionist – Jewish lobby.
 This highly effective anti-Semitic narrative is now pervasive, especially on university campuses.
 It has become an especially powerful means of cripplingly the intellectual faculties of Liberal and Progressive Jews, even in Israel.

-Occasionally the truth emerges that exposes the fallacy of this narrative that grips so much of the activist community in the West, such as in the following article.
+Occasionally the truth emerges exposing the fallacy of this pernicious narrative that grips so much of the activist community in the West, such as in the following article.

-In the aftermath of the Munich Massacre and the murder of American diplomats by ‘Palestinian’ terrorists, the CIA was tasked to cultivate friendly relations with these Arab terrorists, ostensibly for security purposes.
-US intelligence was particularly interested in the mastermind of grisly massacre of Israeli athletes at the 1972 Munich Olympics: Ali Hassan Salameh.
+In the aftermath of the Munich Massacre and also the murder of American diplomats by Arab ‘Palestinian’ terrorists, the CIA was tasked with cultivating friendly relations with these Arab terrorists, ostensibly for security purposes.
+US intelligence was particularly interested in the mastermind of the grisly massacre of Israeli athletes at the 1972 Munich Olympics: Ali Hassan Salameh.

 The author Annie Jacobson found that,

 “Despite having sent a team to slaughter 11 Israelis at the Munich Olympics in 1972 in an audacious and sadistic attack — his henchmen castrated one athlete in front of his teammates before killing him — Salameh would soon become an American informant.”

 Ali Hassan Salameh, according to Jacobson, had become much more than “informant.”
 He became a beloved CIA ‘asset’ who was eventually treated to a remarkable tour of the United States that included not one, but multiple CIA offices as well as a visit to Disney Land.